ionStici/frontend/3-js/how-js-works/scope.md

 ## The Scope Chain

-**Variable Loopup:** Every scope always has access to all the variables from all its outer scopes (from parent scopes).
+**Variable Lookup:** Every scope always has access to all the variables from all its outer scopes (from parent scopes).
 This also includes arguments.
-But, this does not work the other way around or sideways. a certain scope can't access variables from inner scopes.
+But, this does not work the other way around or sideways.
+A certain scope can't access variables from inner scopes.

 - The scope chain is all about the order in which functions are written in the code.
 The order of function calls is not relevant to the scope chain at all.
 - A function scope is equal to its variable environment.
 We can say that the scope chain in a certain scope is equal to adding together all the variable environments of all the parent scopes.